challengepost/campus_evangelist/README.md

 **Experience**

-You'll be working with an agile New York based startup.
-We research, design, and iterate - it's the only way we know how to live.
+You'll be working with an agile New York-based startup.
+We research, design, and iterate &mdash; it's the only way we know how to live.
 You'll gain exposure to our partners, loads of different technologies, and company culture.

-And if you ever have a question about Rails, marketing, product design, or running a record label - you've got an in house team of experts.
+And if you ever have a question about Rails, marketing, product design, or running a record label, you've got an in-house team of experts.

 **A voice**